-I was recently attending a small meeting where I was asked if I can share few things to be considered when designing SQL Azure database.
+I was recently attending a small meeting where I was asked if I can share a few things to be considered when designing SQL Azure database.
 Today I am sharing the same notes over here.

-Disclaimer: This is no way a complete guide – this is some notes which are compiled in short meeting.
-SQL Azure is evolving product.
+Disclaimer: This is no way a complete guide – this is some notes which are compiled in a short meeting.
+SQL Azure is an evolving product.
 All the notes are accurate when this article was written.

 - Each Table must have clustered index.
 Tables without a clustered index are not supported.

 - Each connection can use a single database.
 Multiple database in a single transaction is not supported.

 - ‘USE DATABASE’ cannot be used in Azure.